John Doherty (musician): Biography

 John Doherty was born in 1900 in Ardara, County Donegal.
 He came from a family of Irish Travellers who worked as tinsmiths and horse traders.
-His birth certificate was uncovered in recent years, firstly by Professor Alun Evans, and subsequently by researcher Caomhin MacAoidh, allowing confirmation that his date of birth was 1900, rather than 1895, which has been recorded in error in several publications.
+His birth certificate was uncovered in recent years, firstly by Professor Alun Evans, and subsequently by researcher Caomhín Mac Aoidh, allowing confirmation that his date of birth was 1900, rather than 1895, which has been recorded in error in several publications.
 His father Mickey 'Mor' Doherty was a fiddler as were a number of his brothers and sisters.
-Mickey Mor married Mary McConnell, a singer (whose brothers Alec and Mickey were well-known musicians in south Donegal).
+Mickey Doherty married Mary McConnell, a singer (whose brothers Alec and Mickey were well-known musicians in south Donegal).
 Together they had nine children and John was the youngest.
-In an interview in the 1970s he said that he had to practice in the barn as a teenager, and was not allowed to play fiddle in the company of his parents until he had mastered "Bonny Kate".
+In an interview in the 1970s, he said that he had to practice in the barn as a teenager, and was not allowed to play fiddle in the company of his parents until he had mastered "Bonny Kate".
 He heard recordings of James Scott Skinner and imitated his style.
 His brother, also called Mickey, tended to play more in the style of Michael Coleman.
 Mickey was also recorded, notably on the album "The Gravel Walks".